rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Conclusions, Thoughts

 The reasons why errors are being overlooked are not very clear to me.
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to `Alternative`.
-For example,  `Alternative` is very terse, something with strong error semantics will most likely be not; coding with a pure `Alternative` is simple, strong error semantics will probably be not ...
+For example,  `Alternative` is very terse, something with a stronger error semantics will most likely be not; coding with a pure `Alternative` is simple, stronger error semantics will probably be not ...
 FP (and Haskell) are (very) slowly becoming popular in the industry (I program Haskell at work).
 Overlooking errors will not help in improving the adoption rates.
-Haskell is a very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
+Haskell is very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
 Code correctness, safety, maintainability, these are the selling points.
 We can't get to the correctness by overlooking the errors.

 The Pessimist theme was partially inspired by the following two concepts.
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)
 and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I believe, have deep relevance to the programming in general.
 _Positivity Bias_ includes a _tendency to favor positive information in reasoning_ and, by definition, will make you think about "happy path" and "sunny day scenarios".
 _Negativity Bias_ includes a _tendency to favor negative information in reasoning_ and, by definition, will make you consider "rainy day scenarios", corner cases, error handling, error information.
 I think we should embrace some form of _pessimism_ and put in on the pedestal next to the principled design.

+What is a valid, useful, acceptable typeclass instance?
+With the principled design mindset the answer would be: one obeying the corresponding laws.
+With a pessimist mindset it would have to be one handling corner cases, providing correct error output ...
+Which of these is/are more important?

 Is `Alternative` a wrong abstraction for what it is trying to do?
 I think it is.
 IMO any abstraction intended for handling failures should include failures in its semantics.
 `Alternative` does not do that.
+We will figure something out eventually, I am sure.

 I hope this post will motivate more discussion about _error information loss_ in Haskell.
 My particular interest is in discussing: